The Accords on the Future of Environmental Philanthropy (V7)

 Live the Role of Risk-Taker

-Philanthropy’s job is not to preserve its existence but to move money and power toward experimentation, learning, and collective action even in the face of failure.
-Taking risk is an act of solidarity, a commitment to use privilege, resources, and imagination to help build a world where well-being is shared.
+Philanthropy’s job is not to preserve its existence but to move money and power toward experimentation, learning, and collective action even.
+This demands recognizing the risk of inaction is bigger than the risk of failure.

 Do More, Together